Multi-victim, multi-offender (MVMO)

 business.
 This is a good indication that a full-fledged, underground

-Satanic ritual abuse cult could not exist for long in any country without
+Satanic ritual abuse cult could not exist for long in a country without

-A series of Satanic urban panics have occurred recently in North America starting circa 1980 and continued until the mid 1990's.
+A series of Satanic urban panics had occurred in North America starting circa 1980 and continued until the mid 1990's.
 They

 were heavily influenced by the publishing of the first of the ritual

-subsequent books have been proven to be frauds by various Evangelical
+subsequent books have been shown to be works of fiction by various Evangelical

 Christian, Wiccan and secular investigators.
 But they struck a chord in

-the American and Canadian public.
+the American and Canadian public at the time.
 In the state of Utah, for example, a

-poll at the turn of the century showed that 90% of the public believe that underground
+poll at the turn of the century showed that 90% of the public believed that widespread, secret,

-We are now approaching two decades after the beginning of the panics.
+We are now approaching four decades after the beginning of the panics.
 During the 1980's and early 1990's, many

 innocent U.S. parents, day care center workers, and Sunday school volunteers

 reviewed and overturned.
 Many government